 Understanding your upload and download speeds will help you set up your live stream.
 Think of them like water pipes.
 The larger the pipe, the more water can be pushed through them.
 Most internet connections have a larger pipe that comes to your computer and a smaller one that goes back to the internet.
 In this case Facebook.

-Cheap DSL packages are notorious for having small capacity for uploading speed.
-Cable is better but you still need to be aware of the limitations.
-The smaller the upload capacity the less the quality of your video will be on Facebook.
+Cheap DSL packages are notorious for having a small capacity for uploading speed.
+Cable is better, but you still need to be aware of the limitations.
+The lower the upload capacity, the less the quality of your video will be on Facebook.

 If you know this limitation, then you will not waste time trying to upload the highest settings and find the one that will not time out.

 Once you have opened up vMix and set up your audio and video is to click on the gear icon at the bottom of your screen next to “Stream.”
 A pop-up box will appear that looks like the image to the left.

 Next, you will click on the button that says “Facebook Settings.”
 This will give you a new box where you will input some data.